These chocolaty Gluten Free Chocolate Cake Pops are a delicious kid-friendly treat for Valentine’s Day!

 Valentine’s Day is around the corner, so I couldn’t resist decorating these chocolate cake pops for the holiday.
 You can use any type and color of sprinkles you like.
 This chocolate cake pop recipe can be enjoyed all year long!

 Here are my favorite Gluten Free Desserts for Valentine’s Day.
+Any of these desserts would be awesome anytime though :-).

 Cake pops can be linked back to lovely donut holes.
 Donut holes are usually glazed or covered in delicious chocolate.
 They are a tasty breakfast treat we have loved for years.
 They started the idea and helped it spread.